supersoimon/simon_calculator_example_java/README.md

 # simon_calculator_example_java
-This is a yellowjacket calculator example (it's actually a cube)
+This is a yellowjacket calculator example
+67 rizz